-Another key step you can expect Facebook to take action in 2022 is to create a digital identity, and a bridge between your Facebook profile and your VR / Metaverse presence.
+Another key step you can expect Facebook to take action is to create a digital identity, and a bridge between your Facebook profile and your VR / Metaverse presence.

 We’re already seeing this with the rise of digital art-based NFT avatars, which will shape how you present yourself to others in the virtual space, and use Facebook with your own NFT profile display options to lean in this shift.

 Has been Facebook is slowly directing more users to the tools to create their own digital avatars, with advanced gesture and response options, and as Metaverse continues to gain push speed, you can help other users build their virtual representation.

 You can expect Facebook to add more of these character tools.
 And illustrations.

 Expect to see many more 3D characters from your friends in Facebook apps, in various forms, as this seems to shift the focus to the next level.

 Twitter has adopted a new, faster growth timeline, which has added many more features over the last 18 months – although many of these new updates have dropped flat or had a little overall effect.

 However, the number of Twitter accounts continues to improve, both in terms of engagement and revenue.